aychtang/prolog-beginner-guide/guide.md

 Mnemosyne is the parent of Clio.
 ```

-Note that we are using the shorthand here to assert that the Body of all these facts is true.
+Note that since we are defining Facts, none of them have a Body (or goal), but simply resolve to `true`.
+A Fact is a Term which has no body.

 ```
 male(zeus).